egedarcin/CS319Group2K/README.md

 When a footballer connects with the ball, the ball will be kicked in the angle of approach to its head.

-In order to spice things up, different balls and goal sizes will be set each round.
+In order to spice things up, different balls and goal sizes will be set each round, if random mode is selected.

 If a player scores a goal, the scoreboard will be updated.

-Different design of heads will be implemented.
+Different design of heads will be implemented, users will be able to choose  their player's skins.

+There will be 2 power-ups: faster movement and fireball.
+The first will double the movement speed of the player and the latter will make the player hit the ball twice as harder.
+Those powerups will take a short duration and will be on cooldown after its usage.